amirmasoudabdol/SAM/docs/design.rst

 ``SelectionStrategy`` implements the logic behind accepting or rejecting a submission.
-The simplest algorithms are mainly working with *p*-values and based their decision on that.
-However, more elaborate selection strategies can incorporate different metrics or criteria, e.g., pre-registration, sample sizes, or meta-analysis, into their final decision.
-For instance, if appropriate, a journal can have an updated estimation of the effect size from its current publications pool and use that to accept or reject submissions with significantly different effect sizes.
+The simplest algorithms are mainly working with *p*-values and based their decision on simple threshold check.
+However, more elaborate selection strategies can incorporate different metrics or criteria (e.g., pre-registration, sample sizes, or meta-analysis) into their final decision.
+For instance, if appropriate, a journal can have an updated estimation of the effect size from its current publications pool and use that information to accept or reject submissions.

 .. _design-submission: